Loading

 Timing Belt vs. Timing Chain

-• Timing Belt: A rubber belt that connects the crankshaft to the camshaft, ensuring that the engine's valves open and close in sync with the pistons.
-Timing belts typically require replacement at regular intervals.
+The main difference between a timing belt and a timing chain is their construction and longevity.
+A timing belt is a rubber or reinforced rubber belt that connects the crankshaft to the camshaft, ensuring the engine's valves open and close in sync with the pistons.
+Timing belts typically need to be replaced every 60,000 to 100,000 miles to prevent potential engine damage if the belt breaks.

 How much does it cost to change timing belt on Honda Accord V6?